Register Privacy Notice

 - let us know the information to which your request relates (for example: which page on our website displays it?)

-If we are informed that a public company register has removed (or limited access to) certain information about a person concerned with a company due to exceptional circumstances (for example, because of a serious risk to personal safety), we will:
+If we are informed that a public company register has removed (or limited access to) certain information about a person concerned with a company due to exceptional circumstances (for example, because of a serious risk to personal safety), we will take steps to promptly:

 - institute a procedure for temporarily removing the relevant information from the OpenOwnership records while this is being carried out.